-Dr. KD is a board-certified general psychiatrist with specialized training in child and adolescent psychiatry.
+Dr. Knowles is a board-certified general psychiatrist with specialized training in child and adolescent psychiatry.
 In addition to the younger age groups, she has specific interests in mood disorders, anxiety disorders, and women’s health issues.

-Dr. KD is a local, originally from southern Indiana, where she grew up on a small farm, completing her biology degree at Indiana University Southeast in 1989.
+Dr. Knowles is a local, originally from southern Indiana, where she grew up on a small farm, completing her biology degree at Indiana University Southeast in 1989.
 She continued the IU tradition for medical school and residency training as well and jokes frequently about her inability to leave the state.

 Following her subspecialty training in child and adolescent psychiatry, she spent almost 8 years at a community mental health center in North Eastern Indiana, learning about chronic mental illness, child abuse and neglect, and forensic psychiatry.
 She was involved with setting up an outpatient detoxification program at the local mental health center where she served as medical director and also provided supervision and administration at both Ball State (the counseling center) and Ball Memorial Hospital (as Medical Director).
 She decided to explore that interest in a larger setting as medical director at St. Vincent Stress Center, where she spent time on the medical/psychiatry unit, inpatient adult and adolescent units, consultation/ liaison services and various hospital committees but found that her best fit is truly patient care.